 Course Communication: Some course materials will be presented online, and some course communication will use online channels.
 Hence, it is absolutely essential that you have access to the Internet and a working OSU e-mail address.
-Online discussions, chat, and other forms of online interaction may be conducted through CARMEN.
-It is possible that some in-class activities will be performed through OSU Tophat or simply submitted on paper.
-If you wish to provide anonymous feedback, you can use the link posted under each week section under CONTENT in CARMEN-this will trigger an email to your instructor.
-And of course, we are happy to chat in person any time!
+Online discussions, chats, and other forms of online interaction may be conducted through Carmen.